THE BIKE EXPERIENCE USA

 Objective:

-To gather valuable feedback and testimonies from survivors that can be used for program improvement and promotional purposes.
+To garner valuable feedback and testimonies from survivors for the purpose of refining our programs and promotional strategies.

 Details: